mrjinxy/Gulp-Starter-Dev/README.md

 Using Gulp as our task runner we have three different Gulp Tasks.

 ### Gulp
 This is used for when we are in development mode.
-It creates a local host and watches our files and updates the browser everytime we make a change to any file.
+It does a couple of tasks to help us :
+* It creates a localhost server where we can see our work
+* It will watch all our files and update the localhost when anything is changed
+* It will compile our sass and wath for errors
+* While working in any Js file is will lint our code for warnings or errors

 ### Gulp Build